MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 Figure: Diagram showing concepts of production, cementation and disintegration.
 Every time step newly produced sediment and older disintegrated material (configured as a disintegration rate) is added to the active layer.
 After transport, a set fraction of the sediment (configured as a cementation half-life time) is cemented onto the sea floor. {#fig:active-layer-diagram}

-The actual transport is computed computed using a finite difference approach that is further discussed in Section @sec:transport.
+The actual transport is computed using a finite difference approach that is further discussed in Section @sec:transport.

 ## Composed model